Who Put An End To Donna’s Life In Downpatrick?

 -

 The Inishowen Peninsula Trail Whodunit Hunt is a self-guided, driving murder mystery trail.
-It starts near Moville and ends at the impressive Grianan of Aileach which dates back to the 1st Century and provides a fantastic view of the route you’ve come.
+It starts near Moville and ends at the impressive Grianan of Aileach which dates back to the 1st Century and provides a fantastic view of the clue route.

-- The clue route includes historic sites spanning almost 2,000 years of history, including ancient Irish crosses, monastic sites, a saint’s grave, and more!
+- Visit historic sites spanning almost 2,000 years of history, including ancient Irish crosses, monastic sites, a saint’s grave, and more!
 You’ll also see much stunning coastal and mountain scenery too.

-- The clue route is 85 km, or about 53 miles.
+- The clue route is 85 km / 53 miles.
 There is generally very moderate walking at all of the clue stops.

-- If you wish, and provided that time allows, there is the opportunity to pause in your clue hunting at Malin and visit impressive Malin Head nearby, the most northerly point in Ireland.
+- If you wish, and if time allows, there is the opportunity to pause in your clue hunting at Malin and visit impressive Malin Head nearby, the most northerly point in Ireland.

-- We suggest allowing five hours to complete this Whodunit Hunt, excluding extended refreshment stops.
+- Allow five hours to complete this Whodunit Hunt, excluding refreshment stops.

-- Accessibility – once out of the car the terrain is generally quite flat.
+- Accessibility – the walking terrain is generally quite flat.

-To purchase this Whodunit Hunt with credit / debit / Amex card please click here and type Inishowen in the ‘Special Requests’ field at the start of the purchase page.
+To purchase this Whodunit Hunt with credit / debit / Amex card please click here and type Inishowen in the ‘Special Requests’ field on the purchase page.

 The starting point is at the Cooley Cross near Moville, shown below: